QuantumCam/odin-recipes/README.md

 The main focus up this point is primarily HTML, with some CSS sprinkled in.

-Link to Receipe project from The Odin Project https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes
+Link to Receipe project from The Odin Project: https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes

+Link to my recipe page: